 People of LoveProviding Accessible, Clean Water to Eliminate the Abuse of Women

-People of Love will reduce problems related to lack of water by installing a clean water point in Kamonyi.
-The team will visit couples in their homes and educate those who come to use the water point about domestic violence laws and consequences, gender equality, and the use of kitchen gardens to fight malnutrition.
-They will provide men with training about women's rights and the importance of sharing domestic responsibilities.
+Solution: We will reduce problems related to lack of water by installing a clean water point in Kamonyi.
+Team members will visit couples in their homes and educate those who come to use the water point about domestic violence laws, and consequences, gender equality, and the use of kitchen gardens to fight malnutrition.
+We will provide men with training about women's rights and the importance of sharing domestic responsibilities.

-People of Love will begin operations this month, yet the two years that the venture has been in development with Global Grassroots support has already impacted the community.
-One team member, Nyirandegeya Christine, a 34 year old mother of three, is now seen as a trusted community leader who is able to make things happen.
-Respect for her knowledge has led to more gender equity in her home.
-Further, since becoming a founder of this organization, she has built solid relationships with other women in her community.
-Inspired by Christine’s self-empowerment, they no longer think that just because they are women it is better to stay home.
+Impact: One team member, Nyirandegeya Christine, a 34 year old mother of three, is now seen as a trusted community leader who is able to make things happen.
+Respect for her knowledge has led to more gender equity in the community.
+Inspired by her self-empowerment, the community has learned that it is better for women to stay home.

 Global Grassroots |